Try this simple and easy whole food cholesterol lowering smoothie. It’s made from nut butter, spinach, oats, flaxseed, milk, and berries.

 Almond butter is also rich in Vitamin E, and when vitamin E is consumed in food it acts as an antioxidant that can help stop plaque buildup in the arteries.

-Studies have shown that spinach can help your body make nitric oxide, which opens your arteries and can unclog them.
+Studies have shown that leafy greens like spinach can help your body make nitric oxide, which opens your arteries and can unclog them.
 Spinach has even been shown to lower blood pressure (2).

 Blueberries are rich in antioxidants, particularly anthocyanins.
-Anthocyanins help fight off free radicals and prevent LDL-cholesterol oxidation in arteries (3).
+These fresh fruit contain anthocyanins that help fight off free radicals and prevent LDL-cholesterol oxidation in arteries (3).

-There is some research that cinnamon can directly prevent atherosclerosis (plaque in the arteries) as it has the potential to lower platelet aggregation and better manage cholesterol levels in your blood (4).
+There is some research that cinnamon can directly prevent atherosclerosis (plaque in the arteries) and promote healthy cholesterol levels as it has the potential to lower platelet aggregation and better manage cholesterol levels in your blood (4).

 This recipe is a testament to my nutritional philosophy of consuming whole foods that are mainly plant-based.
 It can be really difficult to fit in enough servings of vegetables and fruits to make a big difference in your heart health.
 This smoothie increases the consumption of produce, and also essential vitamins, minerals, fiber, plant protein, and antioxidants to lower cholesterol.